-Barrie Wilson is Professor, Humanities and Religious Studies, York University, Toronto.
+Barrie Wilson is Professor Emeritus, Humanities and Religious Studies, York University, Toronto.
 As an academic historian and philosopher of religion, he specializes in three centuries: the 1st century BCE and the first two centuries CE.

 Barrie writes, "My passion has been the new historical puzzles and "disconnects" created by recent explorations into the foundations of early Christianity.
 My recent book, How Jesus Became Christian examined how the image of Jesus was transformed within the early Church, from Jewish human teacher and prospective Messiah to a God-human Savior.
 It builds upon the differences between James and Paul with respect to the origins, beliefs and practices of their respective religious expressions.

 Barrie has written a variety of academic publications, books and articles, but How Jesus Became Christian is his first book intended for a general audience.
 Reviews have been superb.
 Canada’s Globe and Mail wrote, "Barrie Wilson has produced a significant and sensational work of scholarship.
 And it is truly religious dynamite."
 The Boston Globe and the Times of London both said, "This book is certainly controversial."
 James Tabor, chair of Religious Studies at the University of North Carolina, Charlotte wrote simply that it is "...beyond doubt one of the most significant works on early Christianity to appear in decades."
 Simcha Jacobovici, the noted Producer/Director of The Lost Tomb of Jesus and many other biblical documentaries calls it "A tour de force."